Vasectomy reversal: Surgery to undo a vasectomy

 Vasectomy reversal is surgery to undo a vasectomy.
-It re-connects the tubes that carry sperm from the testicles into the semen.
-After successful vasectomy reversal, sperm are again present and you may be able to get your partner pregnant.
-Vasectomy reversal works for most men, but for some men vasectomy reversal isn't successful.
+It reconnects the tubes that carry sperm from the testicles into the semen.
+After a successful vasectomy reversal, sperm are again present in the semen and you may be able to get your partner pregnant.

 Why it's done